Cervia

 Cervia (Zirvia) is a seaside resort town in the province of Ravenna, located in the northern Italian region of Emilia-Romagna.

 Cervia is a major seaside resort in Emilia-Romagna, North Italy.
-Its population was 28,700 at the 2018 census.
+Its population was 28,983 at the 2023 census.
+It is mainly a destination for seaside tourism, with a coastline of 9 km of beach.

 History

-The oldest human discovery in the area occurred in the Montaletto hamlet: most likely it is a Bronze Age shepherds' camp dating back to about 3,000 - 1,000 B.C.
+The oldest human discovery in the area occurred in the hamlet of Montaletto: most likely it is a Bronze Age shepherds' camp dating back to about 3,000 - 1,000 B.C.
 The salt marshes were probably already active in the Etruscan age, as findings during urban planning works carried out in recent years would indicate.
 It is possible that lodgings, or perhaps settlements, existed for salt workers, even seasonal ones; the findings indicate a certain population density already in the first century BC.
-Until the Roman age, the city kept the name of "Ficocle", but its exact location is not known.
+Until the Roman age, the city had the name "Ficocle", but its exact location is not known.

 Later the centre was rebuilt in a more secure position, in the Salina.
-This medieval city grew until it was provided with three fortified entrances, a Palaces of Priors, seven churches and a castle (Rocca) which, according to the legend, was built by Emperor Frederick Barbarossa.
+This medieval city grew until it was provided with three fortified entrances, a Palace of Priors, seven churches and a castle (Rocca) which, according to legend, was built by Emperor Frederick Barbarossa.
 The name also changed from Ficocle to Cervia, probably referring to the Acervi, great amounts of salt left in the local evaporation ponds.
 After a long series of events, it became part of the Papal States.

-As time passed, the salt pond turned into a marsh, and on 9 November 1697, Pope Innocent XII ordered it to be rebuilt in a safer location.
+As time passed, the salt pond turned into a marsh, and on 9 November 1697 Pope Innocent XII ordered it to be rebuilt in a safer location.
 The new city had huge silos for the storage of salt, containing up to 13,000 tons.

 Cervia is also mentioned in Dante's Divine Comedy (Inferno, Canto XXVII, lines 40–42).